BlackWind001/frontend-mentor-challenges/ecommerce-product-page-main/NOTES.md

     a.
 The right section will have a flex-grow: 0 property
     b.
 Mobile view: The flex gap will be 1 - 1.5rem
     c.
 Desktop view: The flex gap will be 2 - 2.5rem

+## QUESTIONS
+1. Is the method that I am using to set and unset the box-shadow for the `Add To Cart` button the best way to do so?
+    I feel I am complicating a lot of the stuff.